Summary

 Notable Quotes

-"Not all data and insights should be shared, especially when harm may result."
+"Not all data and insights should be shared uncritically, especially when working with vulnerable populations."

 More Videos